App Localization in Asia: Understanding the Distribution Channel

-There are as many as 1.5 billion smartphone users in East Asia.
-For app developers, the question is no longer Should I try to gain a foothold in Asia?
-The question is How do I reach those 1.5 BILLION PEOPLE with smartphones?
+There are as many as 1.5 billion smartphone users in Asia.
+For developers who are unfamiliar with app localization in Asia, the question is no longer Should I try to gain a foothold in Asia?
+The question has become How do I properly localize my app to reach those 1.5 BILLION PEOPLE with smartphones?

 A big part of that equation is mastering East Asia’s diverse distribution channels.
 These channels provide access to the market, but they form an ecosystem that’s unfamiliar to most Western developers.
 In this post, we’ll give you the basic details you need to navigate distribution channels in the region.

 Growing, growing, growing.

 When it comes to the global app market, the center of gravity has shifted eastward.
 Japan and South Korea are two of the three biggest app markets in the world.
 Taken together with the United States, they generate more revenue than the rest of the world’s app markets, combined.
 And even when download volume there slowed down a bit in late 2014, these markets were able to monetize.

 China’s app market isn’t quite as big—yet.
 It’s leading the BRIC countries in revenue growth.
 In 2014, it even hit the number three slot, globally, in iOS revenue, behind only the U.S. and Japan.

 This Asian dominance is only expected to continue.
 Japan has now surpassed the United States in terms of mobile game spending, with $5.4 billion in annual revenues.
 The Japanese market is still growing: by 2016, it’s projected to hit $8 billion.

 Meanwhile, China overtook the United States in terms of iOS downloads in the first quarter of 2015.
 Compared to the U.S.’s $5.2 billion revenues, China’s mobile gaming industry earned $4.4 billion last year, but the market is expected to surpass the U.S.’s $7.3 billion in 2016, according to China Daily.